 It’s pretty obvious what they want me to do when I’m on this page.
 They want me to click that phone button right there and call their business, and I’ll very likely do that because it’s so front and center.
 So, this is definitely a great design to kind of keep in mind, they’re just making sure that you have the phone number really, really, really prominent when people are clicking through from Facebook on their smartphones.

-And going back into CallRail and how you can kind of track the success, specifically, of your landing pages.
+Going back into CallRail and how you can kind of track the success, specifically, of your landing pages.
 So we will…if you are using our Facebook integration, we will send those phone calls directly into Facebook as well.
 But inside the CallRail dashboard, we actually track, very specifically, what landing page someone came to when they placed a phone call.

-So you can actually kind of play around with different versions of your landing page and test out which one’s driving more phone calls.
+You can actually kind of play around with different versions of your landing page and test out which one’s driving more phone calls.
 So, as you can see here, right, someone did call from that homepage, while we got two calls from that mobile landing page, which is always great to see.
 And we do also have a very, very specific Calls by Landing Page report, where we break it down by repeat callers and first-time callers.

-So, one of the last things I want to talk about in using call intelligence and call tracking to really build out good Facebook Advertising campaigns is targeted and tested creative.
+One of the last things I want to talk about in using call intelligence and call tracking to really build out good Facebook Advertising campaigns is targeted and tested creative.
 So Facebook has some great out-of-the-box A/B testing tools, and I would definitely recommend using those and playing around with ad copy, playing around with the graphics that you use, and seeing which ones work best to drive phone calls.

-But what’s awesome is you can actually use the phone calls themselves to get some really, really awesome information about your customers and your callers to tailor your advertising.
+What’s awesome is you can actually use the phone calls themselves to get some really, really awesome information about your customers and your callers to tailor your advertising.
 And this is a lot about what Zack was talking about earlier.
 So, CallRail, specifically, we have some features that we call conversation intelligence.

-And what those features do is we actually…we’ll record a phone call, we transcribe the phone call, and then we automatically, kind of, assess and analyze the phone call.
+What those features do is we actually…we’ll record a phone call, we transcribe the phone call, and then we automatically, kind of, assess and analyze the phone call.
 And within two minutes, you get a lot of really, really cool insights.
 And that’s within two minutes of the phone call ending.
 So, right here, you can see we have something called CallScore.

 We will actually automatically score the call as a lead or not a lead, and that’s just based off of some… We listened to tens of thousands of hundreds of phone calls to kind of create an algorithm that will effectively run all these phone calls through and come up with a good yes or no answer, and so it’s definitely tried and true.
 And we have something like a 90% accuracy with that, so we’ll tell you if the call was good immediately.

-But then what’s really, really cool is we will actually pull from the transcription words that you ask us to look for.
+Then what’s really, really cool is we will actually pull from the transcription words that you ask us to look for.
 So, we have a feature called Keyword Spotting.
 And if you know, you know, “Hey, people are calling from my Facebook campaigns asking about this product line,” or, you know, maybe you’re a doctor’s office, you want to look for words like appointment, check-up, that sort of stuff.

-You know, here at CallRail, right, we obviously are a B2B software company, so we’re looking for things like demo, pricing, all that kind of good stuff.
+Here at CallRail, right, we obviously are a B2B software company, so we’re looking for things like demo, pricing, all that kind of good stuff.
 And so we will find those words that you tell us to look for and tell you how often they appear in the conversation and where they were, which gives you some great information to kind of start building your Facebook Ad copy, right?
 If you know people are using those words in conversations or asking about certain things, then you should tailor your advertising to answer those questions and pull people in from the get-go.

-And we’ll actually suggest that you start looking for those as well.
+We’ll actually suggest that you start looking for those as well.
 So you can start diving into phone calls.
 And not only can you find, you know, how often things are being said that you know to look for, we’re actually uncovering some insights that you didn’t know to look for.
 Maybe someone that you don’t always think of as a competitor, they might pop up in here.

-Or, you know, maybe, yeah, if I’m a dentist, like, you didn’t realize your Facebook Ads were creating so many leads that were interested in a very specific service that you offer.
+Maybe, yeah, if I’m a dentist, like, you didn’t realize your Facebook Ads were creating so many leads that were interested in a very specific service that you offer.
 And so now that you know that, maybe you want to tailor your graphic in your ads or your ad copy to really harp on that one service.
 So, there’s a lot of hidden stuff in those phone calls.
 And the more and more that you can listen to them and find out what’s in them, the better your ads are going to be.

-– And I’ll say, I’m assuming a lot of people in the webinar right now run PPC campaigns, they are on, like, the AdWords, and Bing, etc., etc., and calls can be a really powerful tool for keyword mining as well.
+– I’ll say, I’m assuming a lot of people in the webinar right now run PPC campaigns, they are on, like, the AdWords, and Bing, etc., etc., and calls can be a really powerful tool for keyword mining as well.
 Say, you think that you have your particular market pretty cornered as far as all of the keywords that you have available to bid on.
 But by listening into calls, you might find that there’s a particular pain point that you didn’t realize your product was addressing, or there’s a rephrasing of maybe a certain feature, or again, of a pain point that you can then address.

-So, again, the opportunities to mine these calls for data are pretty limitless.
+Again, the opportunities to mine these calls for data are pretty limitless.

 If I know that my customers are always mentioning words like customized and custom, definitely want to harp on that in my ad copy, right?
 It’s a selling point for sure.
 So, all that to say, we just went through a lot of different areas of your Facebook Advertising that you should be focusing on if you want to drive phone calls, but what we’re really trying to do at the end of the day is maximize our Facebook ROI, right?

-And a lot of people flock to Facebook Advertising because, in their mind, they’re like, “Oh, it’s a low cost per click.”
+A lot of people flock to Facebook Advertising because, in their mind, they’re like, “Oh, it’s a low cost per click.”
 But they also think that sometimes the same strategy that might have worked on AdWords is going to work on Facebook, and that’s not always the case, right?
 They are two different platforms, and people have two different intents when they go there.

 People that are going to Google, or Bing, or whatever search engine of choice they’re using, they’re searching for an answer to their question, they’re really deliberate.
 If someone’s on Facebook, they’re probably just perusing, trying to look at their friends’ pictures or find, you know, some new links.
 And so what ends up happening, if you don’t tailor your strategy specifically to Facebook, you’re going to see a low cost per click, but none of those clicks are actually going to turn into paying customers.

-Or, your cost per click is actually going to end up being really high, and you’re going to be like, “Wait, why am I even paying attention here?”
+Your cost per click is actually going to end up being really high, and you’re going to be like, “Wait, why am I even paying attention here?”
 So, the key to making sure that that doesn’t happen is to really A/B test every single thing.
 So A/B test where you’re showing your ads, A/B test the audiences that you’re using, the copy, the creative, your call-to-actions, your landing pages, all that kind of good stuff to find the secret sauce that works for your business, and making sure that you’re using a call tracking tool alongside that to really make sure that you’re understanding what’s working.

-Because if you’re not using call tracking, you’re just kind of blindly going at it, and, you know, “Oh, I think that campaign works, I generated some phone calls.”
+If you’re not using call tracking, you’re just kind of blindly going at it, and, you know, “Oh, I think that campaign works, I generated some phone calls.”
 But you really need to make sure that you have some tools in place to track what you’re doing and make sure it’s effective, so that way those two missteps that I just mentioned don’t happen to you.

-– Cool beans.
-Hopefully, we provided some helpful info.
+– Hopefully, we provided some helpful info.
 I know we’ve got a bunch of questions.
 I’ve been responding to a lot of you all individually, but I’m assuming Madelyn can provide some additional info on some of these.
 So, starting out from Matt, he’s asking if there’s a call recording option available for health care businesses that are concerned with protecting health information?

 – Yes, absolutely.
 So CallRail does offer HIPAA-compliant call tracking, and so that does make the call recording HIPAA compliant.
 And what we basically do is we kind of set up some safety parameter as to who can actually access the call recordings, and we make sure it’s very, very secure.
 But we have a lot of agencies and health care customers utilizing that service from us today.